 With the operation wait-for-recovery you can wait until an ongoing shard recovery finishes.
-The wait-for-recovery operation supports the following parameters:

 - index (mandatory): The name of the index or an index pattern which is being recovered. - completion-recheck-wait-period (optional, defaults to 1 seconds): Time in seconds to wait in between consecutive attempts.